TCLResearchEurope/ptdeco/README.md

 GPU hour (depending on model size and parameters).
 It can decompose linear layers and 1x1 convolutions.

 **dwain** method does not require pretraining.
-It can decompose linear layers.
+It can decompose linear layers and 1x1 convolutions.

 ## Installation